Xilinx/Vitis-Tutorials/Machine_Learning/Introduction/03-Basic/Module_7/README.md

     - -t 3                :  thread number 3;

 ```
-- Option
+- Optional

-  If you are interested in the gap between the processing performance of hls kenel and the processing performance of ARM.
-You can also try the same application by preprocessing on the arm side.
+If you are interested in the gap between hls kenel's preprocessing performance and arm's processing performance.
+You can also recompile the program to see the performance

    - Build the application

   ```
   $ build_app_arm.sh